Sanctuaries in the Snow--the Shrines of Aspen/Snowmass

 The Shrine to Aspen's Skiing Pioneers

-From 2003 through 2010 the Aspen Times newspaper has invited members of the public to vote on what they think is the "Best Shrine."
-This was discontinued starting in 2011.
+From 2003 through 2010 the Aspen Times newspaper invited members of the public to vote on what they thought was the "Best Shrine" or "Favorite Shrine."
+This was discontinued starting in 2011 but then started up again in 2016.
 Below are the results and quotes from the articles announcing the results:

 2003: "We knew there were a lot of ski shrines tucked away on our four mountains, but we had no idea just how many.
 Does everyone know there's a shrine for Britney Spears, or are we just out of the loop?
 How about Yankee Stadium?
 Guess we need to spend more time in the trees.
 And judging by this year's winner, the people casting votes spent plenty of 'quality' time hanging out in the woods.
 The shrine for the Grateful Dead's late, gray-haired leader, Jerry Garcia, was far and away the most popular.
 Jerry has been an all-time Aspen hero, and apparently the legend lives on.
 Way back in second was the John Denver shrine.
 Denver wrote 'Rocky Mountain High,' but perhaps wasn't as much of a hanging-out-in-the-trees kind of guy ...The Elvis Presley and Jimi Hendrix shrines also proved popular.
 Our favorite answers: Some people apparently missed the header at the top of this category that stated 'On the Mountain.'
 St. Mary's Catholic Church is certainly a beautiful shrine, but last we checked it was smack dab in the middle of town.
 Either way, a good handful of people called it their favorite shrine.
 The roundabout also got a vote, though we're not sure what it's a shrine to.
 Endless highway construction?
 The way Aspenites go around and around?
 Our favorite answer was 'the new shrine we are going to build for Toad.'
 Toad Olson, the kids ski instructor who died recently, certainly deserves the best shrine Buttermilk can offer.
 Everyone pitch in."
 July 25, 2003.